LoopKit/loopdocs/docs/gh-actions/gh-errors.md

 ### Most Common Mistakes

+!!! warning "Just updated?"
+    If you just updated to version 3.4 from version 3.2.x, you must add a new Identifier.

+    If you missed this step - go do it now.
+[Add and Update New Identifier](gh-update.md#add-and-update-new-identifier)

 These are some of the most common errors to date.

 1. You made a spelling error when adding <code>Secrets</code>
     * Each secret must be spelled exactly the way it is presented in the instructions
     * If you are using an automatic translation, please keep an original page open too and copy from it to make sure there are no spelling errors in the secret name
 1. You did not add the `App Group Identifier` to all 4 of the required identifiers in this step: [Add `App Group` to `Identifiers`](gh-first-time.md#add-app-group-to-identifiers)
+    * See [Annotation without Clear Message (*Build*)](#annotation-without-clear-message-build) for an example of this kind of failure
 1. You used a smart editor instead of a text-only editor to save your information
     * It only takes one letter to be changed from lower-case to upper-case by your smart editor to ruin your day
     * The alpha-numeric values used for `GH_PAT`, `FASTLANE_ISSUER_ID` and `FASTLANE_KEY` contain both upper and lower-case characters and all the values are case-sensitive